SAI Executive Leaders

 Strategy 4 – Collective Partnerships

-There will be at least two meetings annually, one to occur in late October or early November and the other in late January.
+There will be at least two meetings annually, one to occur in the fall and the other in January.
 A user fee of $50 will be assessed to each superintendent who wishes to be a member to offset meeting costs.

 If you have questions, please contact members of SAI Executive Leaders Steering Committee or SAI staff members.